Panipat Refinery

 Panipat Refinery is an oil refinery located in Baholi, Panipat, Haryana, India.
 It was set up in 1998.
 Panipat Refinery is the seventh refinery belonging to Indian Oil Corporation Limited.
 It is one of South Asia's largest integrated petrochemicals plants.
 Panipat Refinery meets the demand of petroleum products of Haryana and of the entire North-West Region including Punjab, J&K, Himachal, Chandigarh, Uttaranchal state and part of Rajasthan & Delhi.
-It stands by Indian Oil vision to become a major, diversified, transnational, integrated energy company, with national leadership and a strong environment conscience, playing national role in oil security and public distribution.
-Bedgsing younger of the Indian Oil refineries it houses latest refining technologies from Axens; France, Haldor-Topsoe; Denmark, UOP; USA, Stone & Webster; USA and Delta Hudson-Canada, Dupont, USA and ABB Luumas.
+Bedgsing younger of the Indian Oil refineries it houses refining technologies from Axens; France, Haldor-Topsoe; Denmark, UOP; USA, Stone & Webster; USA and Delta Hudson-Canada, Dupont, USA and ABB Luumas.
 The original cost of the refinery's construction was Rs 3868 Crores.
 It commenced with a capacity of 6 million tonnes per year and has been recently augmented to 12 million tonnes per year at a cost of Rs 4165 Crores.
 The refinery is designed to handle both indigenous and imported crudes.
 It receives crude through the Salaya Mathura Pipeline which also supplies crude to Mathura and Baroda refineries.